hduchesne/game-4-jcustomer-modules/README.md

     1. A standalone [React application][webapp] which is the quiz engine.
 This application consumes contents (quiz description, question & answers, warmup, video) from jContent and collects feedback for jExperience.
 * 2 sample components:
-    1. A [Package builder][package] used to create a unique archive and deploy in shoot the Core and the Quiz
+    1. A [Package builder][package] used to create a unique archive and deploy in one shoot the Core and the Quiz
     1. A [jCustomer plugin][jCust-plugin] sample code for a jCustomer custom action (not used)

 ## Overview
 This project is a Jahia Accelerator.
-It presents how to architecture a lots of implementation example on *how to create a headless application* configured from Jahia and consuming Jahia content.
+It presents implementation examples on *how to deal with a headless application*.

+### Features
+The Quiz React webapp has 3 main features:
+1. **Contributor oriented** : the webapp is fully editable and configurable from the jContent UI:
+    * Quiz description, question & answers, warmup, video, background image (*editorial content*).
+      Media content can be added from a third party DAM or the local jContent Media repository
+    * Static content like button label, css style, transition fx (*configuration content*).
+1. **User Experience oriented** : The webapp can synchronize user responses with its CDP user profile (jExperience) and the user can have a personalized result page.
+User profile data can also be used to personalized your website content thereafter.
+1. **Multichannel oriented** : The Quiz webapp can be added in your jahia website in few seconds.
+But, as a standalone application it can also be embedded via iframe or via a template in your favorite CMS.
+   Contribute and personalize in Jahia, broadcast where you want.

+### Data flow schema
-The React quiz web application get editorial content and configuration content from Jahia.
+The React quiz webapp get editorial and configuration content from jContent.
-The module allow also to interact with jExperience to enhanced user profile and improve content personalization.
+The module interact also with jExperience to enhanced user profile and improve content personalization.

-//TODO schema archi

-Also, the user can :
-* override some part of the application `theme`,
-* enable/disable transition between slides
-* override the static labels used in the application (like "start" button)
-* enable a marketo form before to start the quiz
-* synchronize user response with the CDP jExperience
-* use a personalized content to present user results
+![010]

+1. Marketeers create Quiz content from jContent and publish it.
+Now they have 2 options, embed the Quiz in a website managed by Jahia, or start a standalone Quiz webapp.
+1. A visitor visit the web page with the Quiz and start to answer questions.

 <!-- The jahia Assessment Tool module is an good usage example of this module -->
 ## QuickStart